 The discourse by feminists argued that gender differentiation is not biological rather it is cultural.
-According to them, men assigned them domestic chores and this was not due to a biological difference and society coercively confided them in this role.
+According to them, men assigned their domestic chores and this was not due to a biological difference, and society coercively confined them in this role.

 Historians state that the war engaging behavior of mankind, where women were considered biologically weaker and were assigned a more domestic role.
 Women were considered as breeders and this led to polygamy in several societies and religions.

 Thus, when we find the mutual point that the first two parts of the factor, i.e., patriarchy and SDL developed and male entitlement was a by-product of this.
 Thus, men started dominating in fields and the dogma of the religious institutions were catalysts for this.
 For example, showing Eve as the evil one in Genesis and the Hindu lawmaker, Shalu, shallowly said that as women are weak, they are unfit to enjoy freedom.
 Even in other philosophies such as Daoism, the yin and yang concept, the dark side is assigned to the female emotions which according to them were the vices humans faced.